frasertajima/fortran/CIFAR-10 cuDNN/v28_baseline/MODULAR_ADAPTATION_GUIDE.md

 ---

-## How the Framework Achieves True Modularity
+## How the Framework Achieves Modularity

 ### Architecture Overview